 |Directed by:||Tom Hooper|

-You can read my interview with director Tom Hooper by clicking here.
+You can read/listen to my chat with director Tom Hooper by clicking here.